rapenne-s/bento/README.md

 # How it works

 The ssh server is containing all the configuration files for the machines.
-When you make a change, you run a script copying all the configuration files to a new directory used by each client as a sftp chroot, each client regularly poll for changes in their dedicated sftp directory and if it changed, they download all the configuration files and run nixos-rebuild.
+When you make a change, run `bento` to rebuild systems and copy all the configuration files to a new directory used by each client as a sftp chroot, each client regularly poll for changes in their dedicated sftp directory and if it changed, they download all the configuration files and run nixos-rebuild.
 It automatically detects if the configuration is using flakes or not.

-**Bento** is just a framework and a few scripts to make this happening, ideally this should be a command in `$PATH` instead of scripts in your configuration directory:

-- `populate_chroot.sh` create copies of configuration files for each host found in `host` into the corresponding chroot directory (default is `/home/chroot/$machine/`
+`bento` is the only script to add to `$PATH`, however a few other files are required to setup your configuration management:

 - `fleet.nix` file that must be included in the ssh host server configuration, it declares the hosts with their name and ssh key, creates the chroots and enable sftp for each of them.
 You basically need to update this file when a key change, or a host is added/removed
+- `utils/bento.nix` that has to be imported into each host configuration, it adds a systemd timer triggering a service looking for changes and potentially trigger a rebuild if any
+- `bento deploy` create copies of configuration files for each host found in `host` into the corresponding chroot directory (default is `/home/chroot/$machine/`
-- `local_build.sh` iterates over each host configuration to run `dry-build`, but you can pass `build` as a parameter, this ensures each configuration work, and if you use this system as a substituter you can build their configurations to offload compilations on the clients
+- `bento build` iterates over each host configuration to run `nixos-rebuild dry-build`, but you can pass `build` as a parameter to actually build them, this ensures each configuration work, and if you use this system as a substituter you can build their configurations to offload compilations on the clients
-- `utils/bento.nix` that have to be imported into each host configuration, it adds a systemd timer triggering a service looking for changes and potentially trigger a rebuild if any

 On the client, the system configuration is stored in `/var/bento/` and also contains scripts `update.sh` and `bootstrap.sh` used to look for changes and trigger a rebuild.